-NAME OF PARISH welcomes children of all abilities into the religious education setting.
-Classroom catechists and aides familiar with disabilities are needed in providing faith formation that meets the varied needs of each child.
-Those with professional background, personal experience or a desire to assist in the program are welcome to assist in some way.
-If you or someone you know is interested in volunteering their time, expertise and service to the needs of the Parish Religious Education Program (PREP) please call \\\\\\.
+velcomes children of all abilities into the religious education setting. es familiar with disabilities are needed in providing faith formation of each child.
+Those with professional background, personal experie program are welcome to assist in some way.
+If you or someone unteering their time, expertise and service to the needs of the Parish (PREP) please call